smapiot/piral/docs/commands/pack-pilet.md

 ### `source`

-Sets the source package.json file for creating the package.
+Sets the source pilet path for creating the package.

 - Type: `string`